Video about Brandy Alexander on my YouTube channel.

-According to one theory, the cocktail owes its existence to baseball, specifically the 1915 World Series.
-The bartender of the Racquet Club was so enthralled by the games that he created the cocktail to serve during the Series and named it after Philadelphia pitcher Grover Alexander.
+According to the first, the drink was created in honor of baseball, specifically the 1915 World Series.
+The bartender at the Racquet Club was so caught up in the excitement that he crafted a new cocktail to serve during the games, naming it after Philadelphia Phillies pitcher Grover Alexander.

-According to a popular version of the story, brandy replaced gin for the first time in 1922 in London, during Princess Anna’s wedding.
-It was crafted by McElhone at Ciro’s Club in honor of the noble bride.
+According to a popular account, brandy replaced gin in the Alexander cocktail for the first time in 1922, in London, during Princess Anna’s wedding.
+The cocktail was crafted by Harry McElhone at Ciro’s Club in honor of the noble bride.

-Over the course of its century-long existence, many variations of the cocktail have emerged.
+Over the past hundred years, many variations of the cocktail have emerged, including:

 Alexander the Great – with vodka instead of gin

-Irish Alexander – with brandy instead of gin and Irish creme liqueur instead of creme de cacao
+Irish Alexander – with brandy instead of gin and Irish cream liqueur instead of crème de cacao

 Alejandro – with rum instead of gin